For sale benzine Hyundai

 5.4 l/100km WLTP (manufacturer figure).
 Real-world consumption differs; see the owner reviews below.

-How much can the Hyundai i10 tow?
+How much boot space does the Hyundai i10 have?

 Owner experiences